Úterý: Etymology

-The name of the town literally means 'Tuesday'.
+The name Úterý literally means 'Tuesday' in Czech.
+The settlement was probably founded on Tuesday, or markets were held on Tuesdays.

 Geography

 Úterý is located about 33 km northwest of Plzeň.
 It lies in the Teplá Highlands.
 The highest point is the hill Stěnský vrch at 760 m above sea level.
-The stream of Úterský potok flows through the town.
+The stream Úterský potok flows through the town.

 History

 The town was probably founded in 11th century, however the first written mention is from 1233.

 Economy

 Almost half of houses in Úterý are recreational objects.

 Transport

-There are no railways or major roads passing through the municipality.
+There are no railways or major roads passing through the municipal territory.